System-null/fireseed-trilogy/CONTRIBUTING.md

 When submitting a pull request (PR):

-- Keep the scope focused when possible.
+1. Keep the scope focused when possible.
-- Make sure tests pass (`npm test`) and the code builds.
+2. Make sure tests pass (`npm test`) and the code builds.
-- Update or add documentation if your change affects behavior or public APIs.
+3. Update or add documentation if your change affects behavior or public APIs.
-- Write clear commit messages (Conventional Commits style is welcome but not required).
+4. Write clear commit messages (Conventional Commits style is welcome but not strictly required).

-Your PR description should include:
+PR descriptions should include:

 - What problem it solves.
 - What changed and why.